Trump blocks Broadcom's bid to buy Qualcomm

 Broadcom's initial offer was tinged by politics, coming just after the company's chief executive, Hock Tan, appeared at the White House with Trump to announce plans to move the firm back to the United States from Singapore.

-Because Broadcom is based in the Southeast Asian financial hub essentially for tax purposes, the US government's "case is terribly misinformed" regarding a purchase of Qualcomm, said Stacy Rasgon, an analyst at market research firm Bernstein.
+Because Broadcom is based in the Southeast Asian financial hub essentially for tax purposes, the US government's "case is terribly misinformed" regarding a purchase of Qualcomm, Stacy Rasgon, an analyst at market research firm Bernstein said before Trump's announcement.

-"I get the concerns about China taking our intellectual property etc... but I think they are misplaced in this specific case," Rasgon told AFP in an earlier interview.
+"I get the concerns about China taking our intellectual property etc... but I think they are misplaced in this specific case," Rasgon said.